From Poincare Invariance to Gauge Theories: Yang-Mills and General Relativity: Massless fields with helicity

 In general, an arbitrary rank-$n$ tensor (for $n \ge 2$) can be projected onto a field with helicity $\lambda = 2$.
 So why are we specifically excluding tensors of rank $n \ge 4$ from this consideration?

 As previously explained, one index must be reserved for the general connection.
-The remaining indices must be contracted with the indices of the Poincaré group generators.
+The remaining indices must be contracted with the indices of the Poincare group generators.
 There are two such generators: the four-dimensional translation generator $P_a$ and the four-dimensional rotation generator $M_{a b}$.

-While it is possible to contract an arbitrary number of indices with these generators, the resulting expression would be non-linear in the Poincaré generators.
-Since we require an expression that is linear in the Poincaré generators, only two possibilities remain:
+While it is possible to contract an arbitrary number of indices with these generators, the resulting expression would be non-linear in the Poincare generators.
+Since we require an expression that is linear in the Poincare generators, only two possibilities remain:

 Contraction with $P_a$: This requires a field with two indices--one index $a$ for the translation generator and one for the general connection.

 Contraction with $M_{a b}$: This requires a field with three indices two indices $(a b)$ for the antisymmetric rotation generator and one for the general connection.
 Consequently, this field must itself be antisymmetric in the indices $a$ and $b$.